harmlessman/CoquiTTSGui/README.md

 5. If necessary, check the running voice box at the top left.
 If checked, play the voice as soon as the synthesis is complete.
 6. Press the systhesis button

+# Note
+* Total time is Total time is the time taken from the time the synthesis button is clicked to the time the wav file is generated.
+* Audio time is the length of the generated audio.
+* The output file is located in the same location as the model.